dreamcatcher-tech/dev.to/blog-posts/inverted-applications/inverted-applications.md

 apps - proporting to offer freedom, but really having no more structure than a public company with central product and distributed public shareholdings.
 These operations have no future.

+an inverted exchange is different to an exchange on a blockchain.
+True inversion means that any partipant can come and go if the possess commodity electronics.
+Ethereum for example you need to have ETH, then you need assets on the chain - the list of barriers goes on and on.
+An inverted exchange would let people peer with one another and find the best prices.
+Yes there would appear aggregators, but these would be assistants, and easily replaced at any time they stop being useful.